Erigeron pulchellus (Robin’s Plantain) [20 Seeds]

 The dainty, daisy-form flowers of robin’s plantain (Erigeron pulchellus) are a cheery sight in mid- to late spring.
 Usually white or tinted faintly with purple or pink, they bloom atop 12- to 18-inch-tall stems over clumps of hairy, rich green leaves that spread into dense carpets.
 It can be a little too aggressive in a typical border, I think, but it’s right at home in a meadow or a naturalistic planting.
 My neighbor has a huge patch of it that serves as a lawn substitute in a spot that gets only morning sun: It looks glorious in flower and then is simply a low green groundcover for the rest of the year after he mows off the finished flower stems.
 Native to much of the eastern half of North America; these seeds are from wild plants growing in my meadow in Bucks County, PA.
 Usually best in light shade.
 Perennial; Zones 3 to 8.

-Harvested in June 2021.
+Collected in late May 2022.
 At least 20 seeds.
+PA ecotype.

 Please read the germination information as well before ordering.

 Only logged in customers who have purchased this product may leave a review.